Honeywell Aerospace: Space

 In 1966 a young filmmaker, Stanley Kubrick, started developing the movie 2001: A Space Odyssey.
 Five Honeywell engineers were assigned to the project to create plausible fictional space technologies.

-Space-related business didn't recover for Honeywell after the end of the space race until the 1990s.
+Space-related business did not recover for Honeywell after the end of the space race until the 1990s.
 Honeywell was awarded a notable contract to provide controls to the International Space Station, a joint project of the Russian, European, Italian, Japanese, Canadian and US space agencies.

 Honeywell also manufactures Manned Mobile Units (MMUs), commonly known as space suits.

 Honeywell's space division is focused on three areas: